Shinsentoh/vscode-manage-extensions-workspace/README.md

 # MEW - Workspace Extensions Manager

-Goal: Create Bundles of extensions to use for a project/workspace.
+Goal: Create Bundles of extensions to have only the necessary extensions enabled for a project and limit memory usage while having different VS Code instance run another set of extensions.\
 Apply one or more bundles of extensions on any project/workspace.

 In a few words, bundles are a set of extensions designed to load these latter on a specific project without worrying of your ESlint extension running on a different powershell project for instance.